Ponemon Institute Fellows

 Mr. Danahy holds five patents in a variety of security technologies including secure distributed computing, software analysis, and secure system management.
 He is a contributor to industry and national security groups in the areas of data privacy, cybersecurity, critical infrastructure protection, and has contributed to legislation on computer security in both the US House and Senate.

+Previously to Return Path, he was Eloqua’s chief privacy and security officer.
+Eloqua was acquired by Oracle for $871 Million dollars in 2012 and is now the centerpiece of Oracle’s marketing cloud.
 Prior to Eloqua, Dayman worked at StrongMail Systems as the Director of Deliverability, Privacy, and Standards.
 In that role, he handled all deliverability and privacy issues related to StrongMail customers and made best practice recommendations as StrongMail’s representative to a cross-industry alliance of ESPs, ISPs, online marketers and spam-filtering companies.
 He was also charged with ensuring that new email standards were created and instituted for the protection of legitimate email delivery.
 He was also charged with ensuring the product met and exceed data governance regulations.

 Dayman has also served in the Internet Security and Legal compliance division for Verizon Online, as a senior consultant at Mail Abuse Prevention Systems (MAPS), and started his career as Director of Policy and Legal External Affairs for Southwestern Bell Global, now AT&T. In the ISP roles, Dayman investigated complaints of network abuse, managed discoveries and litigation, worked with the federal task force on e-crimes, and represented the company in relation to new federal and state legislation.